Skip links

 Angel Lau

-As Recruitment and Revenue Manager, Angel is the primary recruiter for Coro’s esteemed civic leadership programs, including the Fellows Program in Public Affairs, Women in Leadership, Lead Bay Area, Exploring Leadership, and the San Francisco District Youth Leadership Academies.
-She is the liaison to Coro’s key community partners and supports the External Affairs team in meeting revenue targets and connecting the Coro network.
+As Partnership and Alumni Engagement Manager, Angel is the liaison to Coro’s key community partners and supports the External Affairs team in meeting revenue targets and connecting the Coro network.

 Angel has a background in community organizing and nonprofit work.
 She is a founding member of the Tri-Valley chapter of YIMBY Action, led a peaceful anti-hate protest in her community, and continues to work on political campaigns to elect diverse voices.
 She previously worked at Chinese for Affirmative Action (CAA) on the Economic Justice Team.
 Angel is a proud Oakland native, a graduate of Coro’s Exploring Leadership Program, and holds a B.A. in Urban Studies and a minor in Political Economy from the University of California, Berkeley.